 (6) Redevelopment Contract: After review of the Application and Redevelopment Plan, and meetings with Applicant, a Redevelopment Contract may be developed for further consideration.
-In addition to a review by City staff and consultants, the Contract will also be reviewed by the Independence Economic Development and Incentive Commission.
-Recommendations will be communicated to the Independence City Council prior to final consideration of the Contract.
-A tax impact statement shall be prepared and distributed to impacted jurisdictions prior to submission of the Contract to the Council.
+A tax impact statement shall be prepared and distributed to impacted jurisdictions prior to submission of the Redevelopment Contract to the Council.

 The Redevelopment Contract shall provide for the implementation of the Redevelopment Plan and the payment of PILOTs, if applicable, in accordance with the tax impact statement.
 The redevelopment contract shall be binding upon successors to the Redevelopment Corporation and the Applicant in the real property for which tax abatement is provided.
-The City may pre-approve a transfer of property from the Redevelopment Corporation to the primary developer, but transfer to any other person or entity shall be subject to prior approval by the City.
+The City may pre-approve a transfer of property from the Redevelopment Corporation to the primary developer and others designated in the Redevelopment Contract at the recommendation of City staff, but transfer to any other person or entity shall be subject to prior approval by the City.

-B. Special Funding Districts
+B. Special Districts